-Food brands within the Fast Moving Consumer Goods have an average engagement rate of 0.22% on Facebook, 0.90% on Instagram, and 0.07% on Twitter.
+Food brands within the Fast Moving Consumer Goods have a Facebook engagement rate of 0.22% on average, values of 0.90% average engagement rate on Instagram, and 0.07% on Twitter.

 Unlike corporate brands of the FMCG sector, the overall engagement rates suggest food brands have found a better niche on Twitter than on the other two channels.